 - Accommodations for Pregnant and Parenting Pupils

 - Adult Education

 - After School Education and Safety

 - Agricultural Career Technical Education

 - Career technical and technical education and career technical and technical training programs

 - Child care and development programs

 - Compensatory Education

 - Consolidated categorical aid programs

 - Course Periods without Educational Content

 - Discrimination, harassment, intimidation, or bullying against any protected group as identified under Education Code (EC) sections 200 and 220 and Government Code Section 11135, including any actual or perceived characteristic as set forth in Penal Code Section 422.55, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, in any program or activity conducted by an educational institution, as defined in EC Section 210.3, that is funded directly by, or that receives or benefits from, any state financial assistance.
+Unlawful discrimination includes, but is not limited to, noncompliance with Education Code section 243(a) or 244(a).

-- Educational and graduation requirements for pupils in foster care, pupils who are homeless, pupils from military families and pupils formerly in Juvenile Court now enrolled in a school district
+- Educational and graduation requirements for pupils in foster care, pupils who are homeless, pupils from military families and pupils formerly in Juvenile Court now enrolled in a school district, pupils who are migratory, and pupils participating in a newcomer program.

 - Every Student Succeeds Act

 - Local control and accountability plans (LCAP)

 - Migrant Education

 - Physical Education Instructional Minutes

 - Pupil Fees

 - Reasonable Accommodations to a Lactating Pupil

 - Regional Occupational Centers and Programs

 - School Plans for Student Achievement

 - School Safety Plans

-- Schoolsite Councils
+- School Site Councils

 - State Preschool

 - State Preschool Health and Safety Issues in LEAs Exempt from Licensing